Neuroshima Hex!: Publication

 A second edition (in English) was released at SPIEL (the Essen game fair) in 2007, and a promotional 5th army (Doomsday Machine) was given to buyers at the Portal Publishing booth.
 At Pionek (a game convention in Gliwice, Poland) in 2007, a small supplement (Mad Bomber) was given out.

+In 2008, the game received a second edition.
+It was published in English by Z-Man Games, with an expanded board and improved components; this edition includes the Mad Bomber and Mercenary tiles.
+Spanish, Italian, German and Dutch editions were released in 2010.
 A French translation was released February 2008.
-In 2008, the game was published in English by Z-Man Games, with an expanded board and improved components; this edition includes the Mad Bomber and Mercenary tiles.
-Spanish, Italian, German and Dutch editions were released in 2010.